An Interview with Simon Woods

 As education changes, as the world changes and works at a faster pace, there is a constant risk of culture being marginalized in society.
 We have to sharpen our pencils like we never have done before around the issue of making those “canonical” works relevant and accessible.

-WARD: Recording and digital distribution will play some role in that future as well.
+LA PHIL: Recording and digital distribution will play some role in that future as well.
 Can you talk about your experience in the recording industry and how the development of in-house labels might play into orchestras engaging new audiences?

 WOODS: I have been obsessed with recorded music since I was a teenager.
 After I decided that the life of a performing musician was not for me, my first dream became getting into the recording business, and eventually I got lucky!
 I worked at Abbey Road Studios in London from 1988 to 1997, and almost the first decade of my professional life was spent in recording studios.
 I definitely left a little bit of my heart in the recording world, because I’m never happier than sitting in front of a mixing desk with a pair of headphones on!
 There’s an attentiveness to the music in that setting that is very special.

 What’s been interesting, being in the record business and then being in the orchestra business, is watching the speed of change.
 There are these overlapping waves, and as each wave increases and gains in strength, the previous wave declines.
 We have 78s and then we have LPs and then we have CDs and then we have downloads, and now we have streaming.
 And next we’ll have something we don’t know about yet.
 But for now, streaming is really the only thing that’s going to be relevant for the future.